Hello all

 Version Compatibility: Works for the latest 0.102.0

-Here’s an example, having intentionally mis-named an agent reference from the crewAI-examples
+Here’s an example, having intentionally mis-named an agent reference from the crewAI-examples repo:

-I’ve tested it locally in a number of different ways, created a small test suite and also verified against all of the YAML examples within the crewAI-examples
+I’ve tested it locally in a number of different ways, created a small test suite and also verified against all of the YAML examples within the crewAI-examples repo: Which all pass except for landing-page-generator which has a few tasks missing values for expected_output.

 How to use it?